New York City's 30th City Council district: Recent election results

+2025

+The 2025 New York City Council elections will be held on November 4, 2025, with primary elections occurring on June 24, 2025.

+2023 (redistricting)

+Due to redistricting and the 2020 changes to the New York City Charter, councilmembers elected during the 2021 and 2023 City Council elections will serve two-year terms, with full four-year terms resuming after the 2025 New York City Council elections.

 2021

 In 2019, voters in New York City approved Ballot Question 1, which implemented ranked-choice voting in all local elections.
 Under the new system, voters have the option to rank up to five candidates for every local office.
 Voters whose first-choice candidates fare poorly will have their votes redistributed to other candidates in their ranking until one candidate surpasses the 50 percent threshold.
 If one candidate surpasses 50 percent in first-choice votes, then ranked-choice tabulations will not occur.